Stop Trying to Prove a Negative: What Paul's Actions Tell Us

 Continue to commend her ministry in his letters?

-The only way to reconcile this is to understand that Paul's words in 1 Timothy 2 were addressing a specific cultural situation, not establishing a universal prohibition.
+The only way to reconcile this is to understand that Paul's words in 1 Timothy 2 were addressing a specific situation in a specific church, not establishing a universal prohibition.

 When you step back and look at Paul's overall ministry philosophy, a clear pattern emerges: